Driving Under the Influence of Marijuana in California-The VC 231529 (e) Implications

 The prosecutor who's up against a driver in a California DUI marijuana case must demonstrate certain elements of the crime to prove guilt.
 They must prove that the accused:

 - Drove a vehicle, and

 - While driving, the accused was under the influence of marijuana or the combined effects of marijuana and alcohol.

 It's important to note that a person cannot use their legal right to use marijuana as a defense against DUI marijuana charges.
 This means it's illegal to drive while under the influence of medical marijuana in California.
 Similarly, a Marijuana DUI attorney would not invoke as a defense against such charges, the fact that another factor in addition to marijuana contributed to impairment while driving.

 A Driver's Defense to Marijuana DUI Charges in California

-Considering the possible implications of Marijuana DUI conviction such as, jail-time, driving license suspension and a criminal record, it’s prudent to secure a California, Visalia lawyer to attain the best possible defense.
+Considering the possible implications of a Marijuana DUI conviction such as jail-time, driving license suspension, and a criminal record, it's prudent to secure a California, Visalia lawyer to attain the best possible defense.
 A competent and experienced criminal attorney can have charges dropped, help work out a plea bargain or even secure a temporary driving license.

 Defenses to Marijuana DUI charges are similar to those for DUI alcohol in California.
 As your attorney, we consider the following defense strategies: